 - Do not post designs submitted to a Private contest anywhere public.
 Please respect the privacy of the client.

-- Basic rule: If you did not make it from your brain or a reference you own - DO NOT post the design.
+- Basic rule: If you did not make it from your brain, a reference you own, or your own unique fusion of many references - DO NOT post the design.

 - DESIGNS and CONCEPTS must be significantly different from designs already submitted.

 - VECTOR ONLY - No Photoshop; use Adobe Illustrator, Corel Draw etc. (Final artwork submitted in AI, EPS, PDF, SVG with fonts converted to outlines)